Skip to content

 The aim was to help the participants find new ways to inspire and engage colleagues.
 Over the two and a half days, participants were challenged, given honest feedback, and asked the question: “What does your performance on stage tell you about your performance in life?”

 Performances were not limited to being on stage.
-It was equally important to perform as a coach and as a communicator, one-to-one, or in a group.
+It was equally important to perform:

 What made this unique?